 - Colouring brush to apply henna (or just use gloved hands)

 To make sure you are completely happy with the results, always complete a strand test (this is particularly important if you have chemically treated your hair in any way).
 The colour will continue to develop for up to 24 hours after application.
+You are also advised to have a skin test (preferably behind the ear), at least 48 hours prior to dying your hair, even if you have used it before.

 Add boiling water to a small amount of henna in a heatproof bowl and use rubber gloves to apply to a section of hair about half an inch wide.
 Leave for up to three hours, shampoo and rinse out.
 If you are satisfied with the colour after 24 hours, apply the henna to the rest of the hair.

-ps.)
+P.S.
 If over 40% of your hair is grey, remember to include some in your strand test.
 After using henna, grey hairs sparkle brighter than dark ones, so expect vibrant results.

 How to use: